nim-lang/Nim/doc/destructors.rst

 .. code-block:: nim

   proc main(tab: Table[string, string]) =
-    let v = tab["key"] # inferred as .cursor because 'tab' is not mutated.
+    let v = tab["key"] # inferred as cursor because 'tab' is not mutated.
     # no copy into 'v', no destruction of 'v'.
     use(v)
     useItAgain(v)